-3.2 The source language: $\mu{I\!\!R}^{thread}$
+3.2 The Source Language: μ{IR}^{thread}

-Figure 5 depicts the syntax of $\mu{I\!R}^{thread}$, our source language.
+Figure 4 depicts the syntax of $\mu{I\!R}^{thread}$, our source language.
 A program includes an identified main function, a list of global variable (@id) declarations, and a list of functions ready to be spawned.
 These functions take exactly one argument.
 They are defined as control flow graphs, i.e., a name, an entry block, and a list of blocks.
 Blocks contain an identifier, straight line three address code, and a terminator either returning, or jumping to a new block.

-μ{IR}^{thread} instructions include arithmetic operations (exp) and standard LLVM IR memory access instructions, annotated with their expected orderings, as described in Section 2.1.
-Since the semantics of thread creation is not defined in LLVM IR, and largely depends on the platform, language, and libraries used, we define a non-standard μ{IR}^{thread} instruction spawn $(fid,fid{\rm init},fid{\rm cleanup},{\bf x})$, that spawns a thread with the body of the function fid as its initial task, with x given as a parameter.
-This instruction is parameterized by a thread initialization function $fid{\rm init}$ and a thread cleanup function $fid{\rm cleanup}$, respectively run at the beginning and at the end of the thread execution.
+μ{IR}^{thread} instructions include arithmetic and boolean operations (exp, built of standard binary operations op) and standard LLVM IR memory access instructions, annotated with their expected orderings, as described in Section 2.1.
+Since the semantics of thread creation is not defined in LLVM IR, and largely depends on the platform, language, and libraries used, we define a non-standard μ{IR}^{thread} instruction spawn (fid, fid{init}, fid{cleanup}, x), that spawns a thread with the body of the function fid as its initial task, with x given as a parameter.
+This instruction is parameterized by a thread initialization function fid{init} and a thread cleanup function $fid{cleanup}$, respectively run at the beginning and at the end of the thread execution.